Plaza Senayan: Shops and facilities

 Plaza Senayan is a three-storey shopping mall with two interconnected department stores on its two sides, Metro Department Store at the south end and Sogo Department Store on the north.
 The department stores are four or five storeys with a basement.
-Plaza Senayan is also home to the nation's second largest foreign bookstore, Books Kinokuniya (closed in 2021). after Times Bookstore in Lippo Village (Lippo Karawaci) West Jakarta.
+Plaza Senayan is also home to the nation's second largest foreign bookstore, Books Kinokuniya (closed in 2021, Reopened in 2024 albeit in a smaller form). after Times Bookstore in Lippo Village (Lippo Karawaci) West Jakarta.

 This shopping mall is best known for its iconic Seiko-built musical clock installed in the central lobby.
 The clock plays its jingle at every hour and accompanied by animated musical figures moving in rhythm with the song.
 This musical clock is similar to those installed in many public places in Japan.

 Index Living Mall announced that it will open at the fifth floor of Sogo Plaza Senayan replacing Books Kinokuniya, and its upcoming size is appx.
 1.550 m2.